 Welcome to my website, please visit often, and happy reading.

-Brenda S. Brown attended school, married Otto, her high school sweetheart, and had children, while living in the southwestern Georgia town of Richland.
+Brenda S. Brown attended school, married Otto, her high school sweetheart, and their sons were born, while living in the southwestern Georgia town of Richland.
 The delights of their life are Joshua, Catherine, Caleb and Christen Brown; the grands.

-When their sons Scott and Arlin were teenagers, they moved to Milledgeville, and have called it home, for over twenty years.
-In Milledgeville is where Scott met and married Kimberly and Arlin met and married Brenda.
+When their sons Scott and Arlin were teenagers, they moved to Milledgeville, and have called it home, for over twenty-five years.
+In Milledgeville is where Scott met and married Kimberly Collier and Arlin met and married Brenda Baugus.

 For years, her daddy said that she had a way with words, but the meaningful writing didn’t begin until a submitted short story, appeared in the Union Recorder newspaper.
 Once she saw it in print, she was hooked.

 When the editor of the newspaper, Patricia Edwards, asked for more stories, she agreed to become a community columnist.
 A year later "Looking Back" premiered on the second front page of the weekend edition, and has been a popular chronicle for over six years.
-Her stories appear in several newspaper to include the Union Recorder and the Augusta Focus, she writes current event articles for various publications at Georgia Military College, a feature article in The Spring of Life, the monthly newsletter of Black Springs Baptist Church, and is the advisor for the quarterly junior college newsletter, GMC Today.
+Her stories appear in several newspaper to include the Union Recorder, the Macon Telegraph and the Augusta Focus, she writes current event articles for various publications at Georgia Military College, a feature article in The Spring of Life, the monthly newsletter of Black Springs Baptist Church, and is the advisor for the quarterly junior college newsletter, Old Capitol News.

 With encouragement from fans, to include faculty members at work, she has completed her first manuscript.
 Precious Gems from Ruby chronicles the life strong-willed, hard-working, women from Georgia.
 The story begins near Atlanta in the early 1920s, and weaves its way through several decades of life on a rural farm.